hatschito/webodm_intro/README.md

-# Introduction to WebODM and OpenDroneMap
+# Introduction to WebODM and OpenDroneMap: A few notes

+These notes are part of a short introduction to WebODM.

-### What is OpenDroneMap and what are it's capabilites?
+## What is OpenDroneMap and what are it's capabilites?

 * OpenDroneMap: An open source toolkit for aerial drone imagery.
-* Alternative to propiertary photogrammetric software.
+* Alternative to propiertary photogrammetric software, able to generate Orthophotos, Point Clouds, digital elevation models (DSM and DTM) and other products….
+* WebODM: A web based interface for OpenDroneMap

-### Quality?
+## Quality?

 * Conference paper: